HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Psychosomatic Medicine Physicians.

 Their approach is holistic, considering the biological, psychological, and social aspects of illness to create comprehensive treatment plans.

-- Focus on the mind-body connection: They understand that the mind-body connection is a “vicious circle,” where physical problems can worsen mental health and vice versa.
+Focus on the mind-body connection: They understand that it is a “vicious circle,” in which physical problems can worsen mental health and vice versa.

 Conditions they treat